microsoft/dotnet-apiport/docs/BreakingChanges/059 Log file name created by the ObjectContext.CreateDatabase method has changed to match SQL Server specifications.md

-## 59: Log files created by the ObjectContext.CreateDatabase method
+## 59: Log file name created by the ObjectContext.CreateDatabase method has changed to match SQL Server specifications

 ### Scope
 Edge